Skip to main content

 get_menu_item_value()

-The ID of the menu UI widget.
-You can retrieve this ID number with get_ui_id().
+The ID number of the UI widget.
+You can retrieve it with get_ui_id().

 <index>